-• movingConstraints < Are moving constraints active >

-Description: Should moving restraints be applied to the system.
+movingConstraints < Are moving constraints active > Acceptable Values: on or off Default Value: off Description: Should moving restraints be applied to the system.
 If set to on, then movingConsVel must be defined.
 May not be used with rotConstraints.

-• movingConsVel < Velocity of the reference position movement >

-Acceptable Values: vector in Å/timestep

-Description: The velocity of the reference position movement.
+movingConsVel < Velocity of the reference position movement > Acceptable Values: vector in Å/timestep Description: The velocity of the reference position movement.
 Gives both absolute value and direction